BogdanOlar/efm32pg1b-hal/README.md

     - [ ] [`embedded-hal`] traits:
         - [x] `embedded_hal::spi::SpiBus`
         - [ ] `embedded_hal::spi::SpiDevice`
+    - [ ] Some sort of SPI Manager/Server which arbitrates between of possibly different `embedded_hal::spi::SpiDevice`
+    - [ ] Some sort of `SpiDeviceConfig` for each `SpiDevice`, which specifies the SPI parameters (Mode, Baudrate, Chip Select polarity) that each `embedded_hal::spi::SpiDevice` needs to be set while using the Spi Bus
     - [ ] Interrupts
     - [ ] Dma channel operation
     - [ ] Unit tests ?